-In 2016, the laboratory participated in three intercomparison programs: 1) The Department of Energy's Mixed Analyte Performance Evaluation Program (MAPEP) tests the laboratory's ability to correctly analyze multiple radionuclides covering four matrices: soil, air filter, vegetation, and water.
+In 2018, the laboratory participated in two intercomparison programs: 1) The Department of Energy's Mixed Analyte Performance Evaluation Program (MAPEP) tests the laboratory's ability to correctly analyze multiple radionuclides covering four matrices: soil, air filter, vegetation, and water.
 This is a National Institute of Standards and Technology traceable proficiency-testing program.
-2) The FDA/USDA Food Emergency Response Network proficiency-testing program tests the laboratory's ability to correctly analyze for radioactivity in foodstuffs.
-The samples provided meet the requirements for NIST traceability.
-This work was conducted under contract with the US Food and Drug Administration.
-3).
-Lastly, the laboratory participated in an exercise with fresh fission product performance testing material for testing food under emergency conditions provided by a certified reference laboratory.
-This work was also conducted under contract with the US Food and Drug Administration.
+2) The laboratory participated in an exercise with fresh fission product performance testing for soil and air filter under emergency conditions.
+This work was coordinated by the Federal Radiological Monitoring and Assessment Center.